AmritAgarwal2024/FraudDetection_Model_DeepLearning/README.md

 - Fraudulent transactions often have high **Failed_Transaction_Count_7d**,**Daily_Transaction_Count**, **Account_Balance Card_Type** and  **Risk_score**.
 - The neural network model performs better with **ReLU activation and Adam optimizer**.
 - The neural network model performs better with **higher numeber of epochs, higher learning rate, and higher number of neurons per layer**.
 - The highest performance of the model is 99%.
+- Model Hyperparameters for best performance     **Epochs** -

 ---